 Diagonal Mar is indoor and by the sea and is considered one of the best shopping centers in Barcelona.
 Stores include Alcampo, Levis, Media Markt, Nike Store, and Sephora.
 It also has a cinema and an outdoor restaurant patio area with an impressive playground.
 It also has a brand-spanking new play area for kids called Mar de Jocs – it looks cool!
 Avinguda Diagonal, 3, 08019 Barcelona

 Gran Via 2 is an indoor shopping center on the outskirts of Barcelona in L’Hospitalet.
 It’s three stories tall, has a cinema, and has 200 shops, including Xaomi, Guess, Carrefour, and KFC.
 It’s also near IKEA!
 Avinguda de la Granvia, 75, 08908 L’Hospitalet de Llobregat, Barcelona

 Las Arenas is one of the most picturesque shopping centres in Barcelona.
 It’s a former bullring (bullfighting is banned here in Catalonia) in Plaça Espanya.
 It’s bound to give you some vertigo as its five levels high!
-Head to the rooftop for a spectacular 360º panoramic rooftop view of Barcelona.
-You get a really good view of the Montjuic Museum!
+Head to the rooftop for a spectacular 360º panoramic view of Barcelona, including the Museu Nacional de Catalunya and Plaça Espanya.
 Gran Via de les Corts Catalanes, 373 – 385, 08015 Barcelona

 La Maquinista is a pretty much locals-only outdoor mall in Sant Andreu and 221 shops.
 It also has three floors, various restaurants, and a Hollister, MAC, Apple Store, Decathlon, and Leroy Merlin.
 It also has a cinema and bowling alley.
 Carrer de Potosí, 2, 08030 Barcelona